 The Interim Director of Children's Services introduced the report setting out WNC's legal powers and duties relating to school effectiveness, arrangements to carry out this function and the Ofsted outcomes for local schools.
 It was highlighted that WNC monitored the performance of academy schools and would seek to work with them in cases where there were concerns.
 The Ofsted outcomes for maintained schools in the authority compared well to national and regional averages.
-The position for academy schools was less good, although this reflected that a significant number of these schools became academies in response to concerns about performance.
+The position for academy schools became academies in response to concerns about performance.
 Assessments in 2022/23 would provide the first validated school data since 2019, which meant that this would be an important year for school effectiveness.